seanreed1111/sql-recipes/recipes.md

 +-------+-------------+
 ```

-## Note that if there is more than one row with the given SUMmary value, a LIMIT 1 query won’t tell you that.
+## Note that if there is more than one row with the given summary value, a LIMIT 1 query won’t tell you that.
 For example, you might attempt to ascertain the most common initial letter for state names like this:

 ```sql
 SELECT